China nuclear firms team for UK project bid-sources

 "CGN has a very good relationship with Areva.
 CGN's key technology is from Areva," the official said.

-The Horizon nuclear project is one of the UK's biggest nuclear projects and was put up for sale in March by German utilities RWE and E.ON, who have come under pressure from Germany's decision to phase out all nuclear power in the aftermath of the Fukushima accident.
+The Horizon nuclear project is one of the UK's biggest nuclear projects and was put up for sale in March by German utilities RWE (RWEG.DE) and E.ON (EONGn.DE), who have come under pressure from Germany's decision to phase out all nuclear power in the aftermath of the Fukushima accident.

 Horizon, a Gloucester-based joint venture, owns two nuclear sites, at Oldbury near Bristol and Wylfa on Anglesey, where it plans to build 6 gigawatts of nuclear capacity with an investment of 15 billion pounds ($24 billion).